tforbus/cookbook/README.md

 * 1/2lb ground beef

 Cook shells according to instructions.
 Meanwhile, cook ground beef and season to taste.
 Add Rotel and beans to beef.
 Combine shells and cheese, and beef mixture and eat.

+## Soups

+### Potato soup
+* 2C cubed potatoes (about 5 medium potatoes)
+* 1 onion, chopped
+* 2 cloves garlic, minced
+* 8 strips bacon, cooked
+* 6T butter
+* 1/4C flour
+* 1 1/2C half-and-half
+* 1/4C cheddar cheese, shredded
+* salt and pepper to taste

+Melt 3 tablespoons of butter over medium heat.
+Add onion, and cook until translucent.
+Add bacon and garlic, and cook for another minute.
+Dump in potatoes, stirring to get them coated.
+Cover with water and bring to a boil.
+Once boiling, put lid on pot and simmer for about 20 minutes, or until potatoes are tender.

+In a separate pot, melt 3T of butter and mix in flour.
+Add half-and-half and whisk until combined.
+Add cheese.

+Once potatoes are done, add flour mixture and stir well.
+Add salt and pepper to taste.

 ## Sauces